All Episodes

 People are going to rake in billions on that.

-Try the late Michael Crichton's state of fear.
+Try the late Michael Crichton's State of Fear.

 Just read the appendix.

-That's right, talent on loan from Rush today.
+Talent on loan from Rush today.

-I am Jason Lewis, Minnesota's real anchor man, subbing for America's real anchor man, Rush, who's uh recuperating, as you all know by now, one eight hundred-two eight two two eight eight two.
+I am Jason Lewis, Minnesota's real anchorman, subbing for America's real anchor man, Rush, who's recuperating, as you all know by now, 1-800-282-2882.

-Don't forget Rushlimbaugh.com.
+Don't forget RushLimbaugh.com.

-Apparently in Georgia, the the polls are open.
+Apparently in Georgia, the polls are open.

-He already beat Martin in their first battle in November, but as you know, fell short of a simple majority, needed to win the seat outright, polls as I say close at seven P.M.
-Now, if in fact the Democrats could knock off a couple of these races at Georgia and Minnesota, they would have this filibuster-proof Senate, in which case there would be no filibuster stopping, say the Kyoto Accord uh part due or anything else, which is a very, very dangerous precedent.
+Now, if, in fact, the Democrats could knock off a couple of these races, Georgia and Minnesota, they would have this filibuster-proof Senate, in which case there would be no filibuster stopping, say, the Kyoto Accord, part due, or anything else, which is a very, very dangerous precedent.

 On the other hand, then the Democrats will own everything.